 Before answering that, let’s check out the advantages of stargazing first.

-A new study reveals that watching films that demonstrate the difficulties and ordeals in marriage and then discussing it can be as effective as couples counseling in reducing divorce rates and keeping the marriage alive.
+A new study reveals that watching movies that demonstrate the difficulties and ordeals in marriage and then discussing it can be as effective as couples counseling in reducing divorce rates and keeping the marriage alive.

 When I was a kid, my mom told me that I should do whatever it would take to get what I wanted.
 “If you had to steal it, I would cover up for you.
 If you had to beat it out of someone, I would even help you,” she said.